Hollywood actors strike: Here's how your favorite TV shows and movies would be affected

 Picket lines in Hollywood could soon get an influx of recognizable people, as the actors' union is increasingly likely to join writers in a strike.
 It would be the first time since 1960 that Tinseltown's actors and writers are on strike at the same time.

-The news comes as leaders of SAG-AFTRA and the Alliance of Motion Picture and Television Producers, which includes movie studios, broadcast TV networks and streamers, have been unable to come to an agreement on a new contract, as the current one expires June 30 at midnight.
+The news comes as leaders of SAG-AFTRA and the Alliance of Motion Picture and Television Producers, which includes movie studios, broadcast TV networks and streamers, have been unable to come to an agreement on a new contract, as the current one had been set to expire June 30 at midnight.
 Negotiations between the sides began May 31.

 As recently as June 24, former The Nanny star Fran Drescher, who's now the president of the Screen Actors Guild-American Federation of Television and Radio Artists, told members that union representatives were having "extremely productive negotiations that are laser focused on all of the crucial issues you told us are most important to you.
 And we're standing strong and we're going to achieve a seminal deal."
 She sounded less hopeful Thursday on Good Morning America, acknowledging that there was no progress in some areas.

 That deal has yet to pan out.
-Deadline reported June 28 that the parties were considering a contract extension until July 7, so that they could keep talking, and, in fact, extensions were made in 2014 and 2017.
-It was unclear Friday if that would happen this time.
+Deadline reported June 28 that the parties were considering a contract extension through July 7, and, in fact, extensions were made in 2014 and 2017.
+Per Variety, as of late Friday, there were still "major differences" on issues, including the use of artificial intelligence.
+In a joint statement late Friday obtained by Yahoo, the two parties announced they had agreed to an extension with the contract now set to expire on July 12.
+"The parties will continue to negotiate under a mutually agreed upon media blackout," they groups said.
+"Neither organization will comment to the media about the negotiations during the extension."

 Here's a breakdown of why this happened and what it means for entertainment fans: